crispinamuriel/corp/README.md

 Hey! 👋 You might be here because I applied to an open Software Developer position.
 I am using this repository to build up my knowledge of Next.js by practicing my JSX, Tailwind styling, and of course the built-in Next.js features like Link, Image, and page routing!
 Cheers! 🥂

+## Info

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## Deployed with Vercel

+This project has been deployed using Vercel.
+You can find the production link [here](https://corp-ka3atibfe-crispina-muriels-projects.vercel.app)

 ## Getting Started